 VAT is payable monthly.
-The tax rate is 19%, and it is levied on all regular sales of movable and immovable goods and on certain services used or provided in Chile.
+The tax rate is 19%, and it is levied on all regular sales of movable and immovable assets and on certain services used or provided in Chile, unless there is an exemption under the VAT Act.